 Summary: The average monthly vacancy rate for retail were the most stable in both counties until a recent uptick of the retail vacancy rate in Weld County.
-The office and industrial rates in both have increased dramatically during the Pandemic and have remained elevated.
-Larimer office vacancy has been declining since mid 2021 while Weld's office vacancy has risen significantly.
+The office and industrial rates in both rose dramatically during the Pandemic and remained elevated.
+Larimer office vacancy began declining mid 2021 but began rising again in early 2023.

-Source: CoStar Frequency: daily, no delay Updated: 06/27/2023
+Source: CoStar Frequency: daily, no delay Updated: 08/03/2023